personalitaet/personalitaet/README.md

-# 👋 Hi, I’m @personalitaet: Backend, APIs, and ML Developer | Pentester
+# 👋 Hi, I’m @personalitaet: 19 year-old Backend, APIs, and ML Developer | Pentester

-Welcome to my GitHub profile!
-I'm passionate about backend development, AI, LLMs, cryptography, and more.
-Currently honing my skills in Python and Golang to evolve into a proficient full-stack developer.
+Welcome to my GitHub !
+I'm a passionate about backend development, AI, LLMs, cryptography, and more.
+Currently honing my skills in Python, Go and Javascript to evolve into a proficient full-stack developer.

 ## 👀 Interests
 - AI and Machine Learning